The Best Pet Spiders to Keep at Home

 When you’re ready to handle your spider, do it slowly and calmly.
 Let them come to you, don’t force it.
 Some spiders like being handled, but others don’t.
 Always respect their boundaries.

-Make sure your hands are clean and warm before handling your spider.
-They don’t like cold hands or strong smells.
-Always handle them over a soft surface to keep them safe if they fall.
+Make sure your hands are clean and warm before you handle the spider.
+They dislike cold hands and strong smells.
+Treat them over a soft surface to keep them safe if they fall.

 • Spend time near your spider’s enclosure, speaking softly or reading aloud to help them get used to you.